 What Is The Thinnest Layer Of The Earth?

-Humans have only ever dug to slightly over 12 kilometers (7.6 miles).
-Despite this, scientists have learned a great deal about the Earth’s inner workings.
+Humans have only ever dug slightly over 12 kilometers (7.6 miles).
+Despite this, scientists have learned much about the Earth’s inner workings.
 For example, studying how seismic waves move throughout our world has helped them get a handle on it as they pass through denser strata, the wave’s speed, and behavior change.
 Calculations of Earth’s overall density, gravitational attraction, and magnetic field have also helped scientists, notably Isaac Newton three centuries ago, understand the core and mantle.
 In this post, we will acknowledge the thinnest layer of the Earth.

 What Is The Thinnest Layer Of The Earth?